Hatrask/local-booru/README.md

     *   `Wildcard` matching (`art*`)
     *   A special `untagged` keyword.
 *   **Saved Searches:** Automatically remembers your recent search queries for quick recall.
 "Pin" your most-used or complex searches for permanent, prioritized access.
 A dedicated management page allows you to view, pin, and delete all saved queries.
-*   **Gallery & Viewer:** A paginated thumbnail grid for browsing the collection.
-Thumbnail sizes are configurable (S/M/L) and saved in the browser.
-Includes a full-screen lightbox viewer with keyboard navigation for cycling through images.
+*   **Gallery & Viewer:** A paginated, masonry-style thumbnail grid for browsing the collection.
+Includes a full-screen lightbox viewer and an on-demand tag tooltip system (toggle with `T`).
 *   **Batch Actions:** A dedicated page for modifying large sets of images at once.
 Selections are persistent across pages, allowing you to add, remove, or replace tags, or to permanently delete images in bulk.
 *   **Persistent Undo:** Reverts the last batch *tagging* operation (add, remove, or replace).
 The undo state is saved to disk, so it persists even after restarting the application.
-*   **Tag Management:** A dedicated page for database-level tag maintenance, essential for keeping a tag library clean and organized.
+*   **Tag Management:** A dedicated page for database-level tag maintenance.
+Rename, merge, delete, or change the category of any tag.
-    *   Filter tags by name and view unused (orphan) tags.
-    *   Sort tags alphabetically or by image count.
-    *   Rename, merge, and force-delete tags.

 ## Getting Started